 5. Saint-Paul-de-Vence: a Culture Vulture Stony Haven

-Saint-Paul-de-Vence has sweeping views over vineyards and is a meticulously maintained historical sweet pot.
+Saint-Paul-de-Vence sits on a hill above Nice and Antibes.
+The town has sweeping views over vineyards and is a meticulously maintained historical sweet pot.
 It will enchant you with palms and cypresses.

 In fact, just 15 minute away you can also visit the Musée Renoir.
 The museum is housed in Renoir’s former family home in Cagnes-sur-Mer.

 Saint-Paul-de-Vence has several main attractions — Saint-Michel-du-Puy Church, a medieval castle, and its atmospheric cemetery.
 The latter is the resting place of famed French painter Marc Chagall.
 He lived there for almost 20 years.

 If you’re hungry, try feasting at La Colombe D’Or.
 For many years, this grand stone mansion was treated like a home away from home by artists like Picasso.

 You can visit the town on a half day guided tour from Nice or book a private half day tour that includes the pretty village of Eze.
 You can take a full day wine tour in Sant-Paul-de-Vence and Bellet.